 Are you trying to figure out what to wear kayaking?
 In this article, we will discuss some things to keep in mind and guidelines to follow for your day on the water.
 You want to be prepared for water conditions and whatever Mother Nature throws your way.

-Clothing for kayaking should be comfortable, durable, not to mention versatile.
+Clothing for kayaking should be comfortable, durable, and versatile.
 Like clothing, you would wear for hiking or other outdoor activities.

 What to wear kayaking